Lakorthus/100-days-of-code/README.md

 **Today's Progress**: I have learned about asynchronous functions, timers and promises, fetching data from an API and using it to display on the DOM.

-**Thoughts**: Positive actitud and a lot of energy to keep going.
+**Thoughts**: Positive attitude and a lot of energy to keep going.
 A meeting with my mentor left me feeling more confident about my future as a developer.

 ### Day 14: Oct 06, Thursday